tlverse/tlverse-handbook/05-origami.md

 [1] 1.027
 ```

-Using $10$-fold cross-validation (the default), we obtain an honest estimate of
+Using $V$-fold cross-validation with 10 folds, we obtain an honest estimate of
 the prediction error of this random forest.
 This is one example of how
 `origami`'s `cross_validate()` procedure can be generalized to arbitrary
 estimation techniques, as long as an appropriate `cv_fun()` function is